Renegade (Jay-Z song)

-"Renegade" is a song by American rapper Jay-Z featuring fellow American rapper Eminem, who produced the song with Luis Resto.
+"Renegade" is a song by American rapper Jay-Z featuring Eminem, who produced the song with Luis Resto.
 Written by all three, the song appears as the 12th track on the former's sixth album The Blueprint.
 It was originally a collaboration between Eminem and Royce da 5'9" as part of the Bad Meets Evil series, but Royce was later replaced by Jay-Z. The original can be found on mixtapes and has been leaked onto the internet.

 The Jay-Z version of the song, released in 2001 as featured on The Blueprint, was later included as a bonus track on the deluxe edition of Eminem's 2005 greatest hits album, Curtain Call: The Hits.

 Background

 "Renegade" was originally recorded by Bad Meets Evil, a hip hop duo with members Eminem and Royce da 5'9".
 During the recording of Royce da 5'9"'s debut studio album Rock City, to be released via Columbia Records, Interscope Records informed Royce da 5'9" that they would only allow one Eminem collaboration on the album, forcing him to choose between two songs the pair had recorded together: the title track and "Renegade".
 He chose the former, which went on to be released as the album's first single, leaving "Renegade" unreleased for the time being.

 During an interview on the MTV show RapFix Live in 2011, Eminem revealed that he had initially intended to present Jay-Z with an entirely different production when the latter reached out and asked him to work on The Blueprint: however, Eminem did not have physical access to the reel it was recorded on at the time.
 Knowing Jay-Z was working to a short deadline, Eminem decided to offer him "Renegade" instead.
 After Royce da 5'9" granted his approval, Jay-Z recorded his own vocals in place of Royce's and sent them back to Eminem, who mixed them together into the final version of the song.